tejastank/achilterm/README.md

    when there aren't any keypress.

 ## License

-Achilterm files are released under the GNU AGPLv3 or above license.
+Code are released under the GNU AGPLv3

-Achilterm codebase from Ajaxterm by Antony Lesuisse (email: al AT udev.org), License Public Domain.